kehessen/Icarus/README.md

 - Mount on a player's back while they are flying to act as their gunman
 - shoot with a M2 Browning
 - don't forget to craft ammo before entering a fight
-- ammo recipe:
+- Ammo recipe:
   ![img.png](Images/BrowningAmmoRecipe.png)

 ### Smoke Grenades

-- self-explanatory, don't rely on them too much as enemies can just disable particles!
+- self-explanatory, will give all entities in radius blindness and invisibility for 2.5 seconds
-- crafting recipe: \
+- Crafting recipe: \
   ![img.png](Images/SmokeGrenadeRecipe.png)